AstarNetwork/astar-docs/docs/integrations/api/astar.js.md

 ## Overview

-Astar.js library provides application developers the ability to query a node and interact with the astar/shiden/shibuya chains using Javascript/Typescript.
+The Astar.js library provides application developers the ability to query nodes and interact with Astar/Shiden/Shibuya chains using Javascript/Typescript.

 # Getting Started